charlieroses/pokemoncards/README.md

 - Add set and it's information to `csvFiles/infofiles/setsinfo.csv`
 - Add set icon and title image to `docs/images/sets/`
 - Create csv file for set
+- Run `scripts/checkcsv.awk` on the newly created csv file
+- Run `build.sh` to build the site

 ## Credits